OutSystems/docs-odc/src/eap/neo-differences.md

 ---
-summary: Summary of Neo differences for OutSystems 11 users.
+summary: Summary of Project Neo differences for OutSystems 11 users.
 tags:
 ---